superfly/fly_rpc_elixir/fly_postgres/README.md

 - Added the `Fly.RPC` GenServer
 - Start your Repo
-- Added `Fly.LSN.Tracker`
+- Added `Fly.Postgres.LSN.Tracker`

 ## Usage

 Normal calls like `MyApp.Repo.all(User)` are performed on the local replica repo.
+They are unchanged and work exactly as you'd expect.

-Calls that modify the database (insert, update, delete), are performed through an RPC (Remote Procedure Call) on a  the primary
+Calls that _modify_ the database like "insert, update, and delete", are performed through an RPC (Remote Procedure Call) in your application running in the primary region.

+In order for this to work, your application must be clustered together and configured to identify which region is the "primary" region.
+Additionally, your application needs to be deployed to multiple regions.
+There must be a deployment in the primary region as well.

+A call to `MyApp.Repo.insert(changeset)` will be proxied to perform the insert in the primary region.
+If the function is already running in the primary region, it just executes normally locally.
+If the function is running in a non-primary region, it makes a RPC execution to run on the primary.
+Additionally, it gets the Postgres LSN (Log Sequence Number) for the database after making the change.
+The calling function then blocks, waits for the async database replication process to complete, and continues on once the data modification has replayed on the local replica.

+In this way, it becomes seamless for you and your code!
+You get the power of being distributed without the overhead of having to re-design your application!